GuptaSiddhant/azure-utils/packages/azure-functions-vite-plugin/README.md

 > Only works with V4 functions written in typescript.

+[![NPM](https://img.shields.io/npm/v/@azure-utils/functions-vite-plugin)](https://www.npmjs.com/package/@azure-utils/functions-vite-plugin)
+[![JSR](https://jsr.io/badges/@azure-utils/functions-vite-plugin)](https://jsr.io/badges/@azure-utils/functions-vite-plugin)

 A modern and faster way to build Azure Function app written in TypeScript.
 The plugin also runs a verification function to check which functions are actually registered.

-[![NPM](https://img.shields.io/npm/v/@azure-utils/functions-vite-plugin)](https://www.npmjs.com/package/@azure-utils/functions-vite-plugin)
-[![JSR](https://jsr.io/badges/@azure-utils/functions-vite-plugin)](https://jsr.io/badges/@azure-utils/functions-vite-plugin)
+The build-verification step runs a test to check if the function is registered in the Azure Functions runtime.
+If the script encounters any issues, it will list them as warnings in the console along with all the functions-registered.

 ## Install